Local Projection Inference in High Dimensions: Simulations

-and obtain estimates of the impulse responses $\hat\phi_{1}, \dots, \hat\phi_{h_{\max}}$ with $h_{\max}=10$ and $K=4$.\footnote{At horizon 0 the response is $(\bB_0)_{1,1}=1$ by our identification scheme, and thus does not need to be estimated.} We investigate whether the 95\% point-wise confidence intervals corresponding to the impulse response parameters at horizons 0 to 10 cover their true values at the correct rates.
-Results are reported for 1000 replications. \Cref{fig:simresults} presents the coverage rates for the proposed desparsified lasso (blue), which leaves the impulse response parameters of interest unpenalized, in comparison to the standard desparsified lasso (red). \Cref{fig:sim_widths} in Appendix \ref{app:extra_figures} includes the mean interval widths.
+\Cref{fig:simresults} presents the coverage rates for the proposed desparsified lasso (blue), which leaves the impulse response parameters of interest unpenalized, in comparison to the standard desparsified lasso (red).
+We only display results for $P=40$, but the results for $P=20 $ and $P=100$ are very similar and included in \Cref{fig:S1} in Appendix \ref{app:extra_figures}, alongside the interval widths in \Cref{fig:S2}.

-The proposed desparsified lasso estimator attains good coverage rates close to the nominal level of 95\% for all combinations of $P$ and $T$.
-For both DGPs, coverage rates are usually the lowest around 70\% to 90\% for horizon 1, but revert to the nominal level for larger horizons.
+Our proposed estimator attains good coverage rates close to the nominal level of 95\% for all combinations of $P$ and $T$.
+For both DGPs, coverage rates are usually the lowest around 70-90\% for horizon 1, but revert to the nominal level for larger horizons.
 Good coverage at further horizons is to be expected, since the local projection coefficients will tend to become more sparse in stationary models.
 Importantly, considerable gains are obtained compared to the standard desparsified lasso.
-Especially at shorter horizons -- which are usually of most interest in practice -- coverage rates of the latter suffer with drops to 25\% in the first DGP or even more severe ones in the second DGP.
-We also see in \Cref{fig:sim_widths} of Appendix \ref{app:extra_figures} that the interval widths are broadly similar or even smaller than the ones for the standard desparsified lasso, meaning we obtain better coverage without losing power.
+Especially at shorter horizons -- which are usually of most interest in practice -- coverage rates of the latter drop to 25\% in the first DGP and even more in the second.
+We also see in \Cref{fig:S2} (Appendix \ref{app:extra_figures}) that the interval widths are broadly similar or even smaller than the ones for the standard desparsified lasso, meaning we obtain better coverage without losing power.

 The poor coverage rates of the standard desparsified lasso occur since the parameters of interest are not selected in the initial lasso regression.
 A simple alteration of the desparsified lasso that leaves this parameter unpenalized thus brings the coverage rates much closer to the nominal level.
-Note that the standard desparsified lasso has coverage exceeding our proposed estimator at further horizons; this is because the true impulse response becomes close to zero, where the bias towards zero of the lasso is beneficial.
+Note that the standard desparsified lasso has coverage exceeding our proposed estimator at further horizons; this is because the true impulse response becomes close to zero, where the lasso's bias towards zero is beneficial.
 This does not run counter to our conclusion, as we believe more uniform coverage over different parameter values is desirable.